Last Updated 23.02.2023

 When gay and bisexual men have these conversations, some interesting truths are often revealed.
 Some, perhaps even most, gay men want the same kind of monogamy from their partner that aligns with traditional views on fidelity.
 Anything outside of that is an affair.

-However, others find that neither they nor their loved one wants to limit themselves to just one sexual partner.
+However, many gay male couples find that neither they nor their loved one want to limit themselves to just one sexual partner.
 Once that happens, they have to decide between themselves where those boundaries are.
 An affair can still happen in an open or poly relationship.
 It's all about rules everybody agrees on.
+So, what constitutes a partner's infidelity will vary.

 Still - Cheating is Common in The Gay Community Isn't It?